 “I need you to step out gently, take this rope, and wrap it as many times as you can around that tree up there,” my dad said, pointing.
 “Then knot it.
 I’ll be right behind you.
 Do not drop the rope.”

-“This isn’t the best place to be during a lightning storm,” my dad said.
+“This isn’t the best place to be during a thunderstorm,” my dad said.

 “Next to a river?”
 I asked.

-“Or wet under a canopy of trees,” my dad said.
-“We’re sheltering from lightning,” my dad paused looking up at the trees, “under a lightning rod… about 300 lightning rods.”
+“Or wet underneath a canopy of trees,” my dad said.
+“We’re sheltering from lightning,” my dad paused looking up at the trees all around us, “under a lightning rod… about 300 lightning rods.”

-We didn’t have much choice.
-It was 1991.
+We didn’t have a choice though.
 My dad’s pick-up truck was parked miles away.
-Cell phones weren’t a thing, so calling for help was out of the question.
-Even if it were possible, my mom was a good 15-20 miles away and would never be able to pinpoint our location in the woods off the side of the river.
+And being that cell phones weren’t a thing back then, calling for help was out of the question.
+Even if it were possible, my mom was a good 15-20 miles away and would never be able to pinpoint our location in the woods off the side of Staunton River.

 Pause

 I’ve told my wife this story a handful of times.
-As I was rehashing it today, I told her how I wasn’t as terrified as I should have been.
+As I was rehashing it today, I told her how I wasn’t as terrified as I should’ve been.

 “You were with your dad,” she said.
 “You felt protected, safe.”

 And she’s right.
 When I look back on this day, my dad was relatively calm amongst the, incoming pun, storm.
-There were urgent demands he commanded my way:
+There were urgent demands he commanded my way like:

 - Keep the canoe straight so we don’t flip over (and likely drown)